cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 altering the checksum of covered points) to incorporate MVCC range tombstone state.

-**2. Maintain stats for boundary-crossing range keys** For the purposes of calculating range keys' MVCC stats, CockroachDB could additionally iterate over the right-hand side's range keys.
-This iteration would only need to read sstables that contain range keys and only their range-key block(s), which is expected to be fast.
-This could produce an accurate count of the logical range keys in both left and right ranges.

-Merges pose a new obstacle.
-Determining how many ranges cross the merge boundary requires coordination from the split logic.
+This option is also highly tailored to the MVCC Delete Range use case.
+Other range key usages, like ranged intents, would not want this behavior, so we don't consider it further.

+#### A2.
+MVCCStats describes left and right boundary statistics

 In addition to stats about the range keys that lie within a range's bounds, a split calculates statistics about the range keys that span the range boundary.
 The statistics about these boundary-spanning range keys are set in both ranges `MVCCStats`: the LHS's `DeleteRangeRHS` field and the RHS's `DeleteRangeLHS` field.
 When a MVCC delete range is GC'd, CockroachDB must read its value to observe its original start and end boundaries.
 If either or both extend beyond the range's boundaries, it must subtract the range's statistics from the appropriate sides' fields, in addition to the range-level fields.

 During a merge, the two ranges' delete range stats are summed, and the `min(lhs.DeleteRangeRHS, rhs.DeleteRangeLHS)` is subtracted to avoid